St Asaph 3.6 miles.

 Inside there is a feature Victorian, cast-iron comfortable double bed.

-Two comfy chairs, one a rocking chair, sits in front of a recessed fireplace housing a small woodburning stove which provides a warm ‘cosy cottage’ atmosphere.
+Two comfy rocking chairs sit in front of a recessed fireplace housing a small woodburning stove which provides a warm ‘cosy cottage’ atmosphere.

 A well-equipped kitchen, dining table and folding chairs are also provided.